-The paleo diet is also known as the paleolithic diet or the caveman diet.
+The paleo diet is also known as the Paleolithic diet or the caveman diet.

-it is a diet that is becoming more and more popular all over the world.
+It is a diet that is becoming more and more popular all over the world.

-Paleolithic diet dates back to the caveman days when hunters and gatherers ate food from hunting animals.
+The Paleolithic diet dates back to the caveman days when hunters and gatherers ate food from hunting animals.

 They also ate fruits and vegetables that grew from the tree or bush.